sdidi/api/README.md

 # api
-UserTaskAPI is simple Spring boot application that manages users and user tasks.
+UserTaskAPI is a simple Spring boot application that manages users and user tasks.
 It is created with Spring Boot using REST endpoints without a UI.
 The API is able to create/list/update and delete users and user tasks via REST.The data is persisted to a database with an option of MySQL or H2 file-based database using jpa with hibernate implementation.

 The API structure consists of the following:
 - a model (User and Task)